In case you missed it: Camila went LIVE on Instagram with chef Kevin Dundon to learn knife skills and share other great tips with our community!

 Below are some of the skills and tips that we all can start using in the kitchen and the LIVE video so you can check it out!

 Here are the must-know tips from Kevin:

 Cutting a Mango: On the length side of the mango, slice into the mango until your knife stops in the pit.
-Turning the mango and knife 360 degrees so you cut all the way around.
-Remove your knife and then twist and pull the mango apart.
-The pit will be left in the other side and you can use a paring knife or a spoon to scoop out the pit.
+Turning the mango and knife 360 degrees, so you cut all the way around the pit.
+Remove your knife, and then twist and pull the mango apart.
+The pit will be left in the other side, and you can use a paring knife or a spoon to scoop out the pit.

-Slicing /Dicing an Onion: Peel the onion and slice the onion in half tip to root side.
+Slicing /Dicing an Onion: Peel the onion and slice the onion in half, tip to the root side.
 So, the flat side of the onion will rest on the board.
 You can slice the onion or create vertical and horizontal cuts for easy dicing.

-Mincing garlic: Peel and finely slice the garlic on a board with a chef knife.
-Add a sprinkling of rock or flake salt and using the side of the knife, press the salt into the garlic.
-Press back and forth a few times and the garlic will break down into a paste.
+Mincing garlic: Peel and finely slice the garlic on a board with a chef’s knife.
+Add a sprinkling of rock or flake salt, and using the side of the knife, press the salt into the garlic.
+Press back and forth a few times, and the garlic will break down into a paste.

 Keeping your guacamole green: Place the avocado pit in your guacamole until serving.
 This will keep your guacamole green and fresh.
 Remove pit before serving : )

 More about Kevin Dundon: He is a multiple cookbook author and had a great cooking series on PBS.
 He and his wife own the Dunbrody House in the southeast of Ireland, which is a country inn and cooking school.
 Kevin also has a great garden and tries to prepare as much farm-to-table as possible.